mit-rss/visual_servoing/README.md

 Some of these algorithm + dataset combinations will not produce good results.
 Each algorithm has different strong suits.
 Do you see why?

+Note: The templates are all greyscale.
+We are not doing anything with color in these algorithms.

 # Module 3: Locating the cone via **Homography Transformation**
 In this section you will use the camera to determine the position of a cone relative to the racecar.
 This module of the lab involves working on the car.
 ### Launching the ZED Camera